 - Rinse rice 4-5 times with lots of water until it is clear and not starchy.
 Drain well.
 Choose one of the two methods below.

 - Traditional Method: In a large cooking pot, bring 10 cups of water with 2 tablespoons of salt to a rolling boil.
-Add basmati rice and boil at medium-high to high heat for 4-5 minutes until soft, stirring occasionally.
+Add basmati rice and boil at medium-high to high heat for 4-5 minutes until soft but al dente, and stirring occasionally.
 Drain rice in a colander and set aside.

 - Rice Cooker Method: In a rice cooker, bring 4 cups of water to a boil.
 Add 1 teaspoon of salt, 3 tablespoons of olive oil, and basmati rice.
 Stir.
 Cook only until all water is absorbed.
 It is important to NOT let the rice steam until it is fully done.
 In my rice cooker the whole process takes about 15 to 20 minutes.
 Transfer cooked rice immediately to another pan.